flintlib/flint/doc/source/fmpq_mpoly.rst

 .. function:: void fmpq_mpoly_get_coeff_fmpq_monomial(fmpq_t c, const fmpq_mpoly_t A, const fmpq_mpoly_t M, const fmpq_mpoly_ctx_t ctx)

     Assuming that *M* is a monomial, set *c* to the coefficient of the corresponding monomial in *A*.
-    This function thows if *M* is not a monomial.
+    This function throws if *M* is not a monomial.

 .. function:: void fmpq_mpoly_set_coeff_fmpq_monomial(fmpq_mpoly_t A, const fmpq_t c, const fmpq_mpoly_t M, const fmpq_mpoly_ctx_t ctx)

     Assuming that *M* is a monomial, set the coefficient of the corresponding monomial in *A* to *c*.
-    This function thows if *M* is not a monomial.
+    This function throws if *M* is not a monomial.

 .. function:: void fmpq_mpoly_get_coeff_fmpq_fmpz(fmpq_t c, const fmpq_mpoly_t A, fmpz * const * exp, const fmpq_mpoly_ctx_t ctx)
               void fmpq_mpoly_get_coeff_fmpq_ui(fmpq_t c, const fmpq_mpoly_t A, ulong const * exp, const fmpq_mpoly_ctx_t ctx)